-Table 92: Serviceability Tools
+Table 94: Serviceability Tools

-Term Definition Cisco Unified Real-Time Monitoring Tool (RTMT) Performance counters can be system-specific or Unified Communications Manager specific.
+Term Definition Cisco Unified Real-Time Monitoring Tool (RTMT) This tool provides real-time information about Unified Communications Manager devices and performance counters and enables you to collect traces.
+Performance counters can be system-specific or Unified Communications Manager specific.
 Objects comprise the logical groupings of like counters for a specific device or feature, such as Cisco Unified IP Phones or Unified Communications Manager System Performance.
 Counters measure various aspects of system performance.
 Counters measure statistics such as the number of registered phones, calls that are attempted and calls in progress.
 Alarms Administrators use alarms to obtain the run-time status and state of the Unified Communications Manager system.
 Alarms contain information about system problems such as explanation and recommended action.
 Administrators search the alarm definitions database for alarm information.
 The alarm definition contains a description of the alarm and recommended actions.
 Trace Administrators and Cisco engineers use trace files to obtain specific information about Unified Communications Manager service problems.
 Cisco Unified Serviceability sends configured trace information to the trace log file.
 Two types of trace log files exist: SDI and SDL.
 Every service includes a default trace log file.
 The system traces system diagnostic interface (SDI) information from the services and logs run-time events and traces to a log file.
 The SDL trace log file contains call-processing information from services such as Cisco CallManager and Cisco CTIManager.
 The system traces the signal distribution layer (SDL) of the call and logs state transitions into a log file.
 Note In most cases, you will only gather SDL traces when Cisco Technical Assistance Center (TAC) requests you to do so.
 Quality Report Tool This term designates voice quality and general problem-reporting utility in Cisco Unified Serviceability.
 Serviceability Connector The Cisco Webex Serviceability service increases the speed with which Cisco technical assistance staff can diagnose issues with your infrastructure.
 It automates the tasks of finding, retrieving, and storing diagnostic logs and information into an SR case.
 The service also triggers analysis against diagnostic signatures so that TAC can more efficiently identify and resolve issues with your on-premises equipment.